-Additionally, 212 employees from Professional Non-faculty, Faculty and Executive EEO categories also participated in various training programs.
+Additionally, 65 employees from Professional Non-faculty, Faculty and Executive EEO categories also participated in various training programs.
+During the reporting period there was limited interest in the in-service training classes.
+Staff preferred to take classes in person and many classes were offered only on-line.